Trailhead 2020: Shrewsbury pursues sustainability

 This year, the school launched a collaboration with Shelburne Farms, which will help the school design a rain garden and teach them about water conservation.

-And though the students have been harvesting food from the community garden for years, the school launched Harvest of the Month this fall, highlighting one special fruit or vegetable the students in kindergarten through fourth grade can pick themselves.
-Students learn about the nutrients, ways to cook it and share the delicious results with their peers.
+And, though the students have been harvesting food from the community garden for years, the school launched Harvest of the Month in the fall, highlighting one special fruit or vegetable the students in kindergarten through fourth grade can pick themselves.
+Students learn about the nutrients, ways to cook it, and share the delicious results with their peers.

 Ruck said her staff say they hope to do more educational training at Shelburne Farms and began work with a group of volunteers, parents and other community members once a month to create a local resource database for the area’s various farms and businesses to help develop the school into a community-based educational center.